solana-developers/solana-depin-examples/led-switch/README.md

 ## Deploy

-Since you dont want to run ngrok everytime it makes sense to deploy the app.
+Since you don't want to run ngrok every time it makes sense to deploy the app.
 Either on the raspberry itself or on for example vercel.com.

 ## Where to go from here